Home / Sport & Wellness / Allergy Test Extensive

 What is the allergy test process?

-This blood test requires a sample obtained from a finger prick.
+This allergy test is one of Homed-IQ’s many blood tests.
+Taking the test requires a small blood sample that can easily be collected at home via a finger prick.
 The test kit will be delivered to your home and contains all materials needed to complete the sample.
-To collect the sample, you must prick yourself using the enclosed disposable lancets and deposit a small quantity of blood into the provided blood collection tube.
 After collecting the sample, send the materials to one of our certified partner laboratories by using the prepaid return envelope.
 Once the test results are available, they will be reviewed by a doctor and shared with you.

 How does an allergy test work?